 - Strong organizational skills and a commitment to professionalism, including the ability to multi-task, managing timelines and multiple deadlines;

 - Demonstrate a proven track record of working harmoniously within teams;

 - Be an independent, energetic, analytical, self-starting and responsible worker, driven by successful, punctual and quality outcomes;

-- Be willing to work occasional evenings and weekends.
+- Be willing to work evenings and weekends.